Georgia's strictest possible reading of the law to stop felons from voting

 SAVANNAH, Ga. — Leon Brown is trusted enough to drive a tractor-trailer inside one of the nation's busiest seaports more than six years after being released from prison.
 But he's not allowed to vote in Georgia because of a law rooted in the years after the Civil War, when whites sought to keep blacks from the ballot box.

-With a criminal history dating back decades, 53-year-old Brown has more than three years left on probation after serving behind bars for theft and credit-card fraud.
+With a criminal history dating back decades, Brown, 53, has more than three years left on probation after serving behind bars for theft and credit card fraud.
 Enough time has passed that he qualifies for a federal government credential to deliver cargo to and from the Port of Savannah, but Brown can't take part in elections.

 "I would like to vote," Brown said.
 "I go off and do the time, come back out and they hold me hostage again because I'm on probation."